exelban/FastPassword/README.md

-# QuickPass
+# FastPassword
-Quick password generation from the menu bar
+Simple password generation from the menu bar